Installation of SDK on Linux Ubuntu with packages

 • CPU: must support AVX2

 To install the SDK on Windows, see the page SDK installation on Windows.
-For other operating systems and architectures, you must clone our open source project OpenEB and contact us if you run into compatibility issues.
+For other operating systems and architectures, you must install the SDK from source or clone our open source project OpenEB and contact us if you run into compatibility issues.

 Note